UHDanke/gd_docs/triggers/items_and_timers.md

 With **Multi Activate**, **Target ID** inherits spawn remaps.
 Without, **Target ID** does not inherit spawn remaps, instead it inherits the remaps of the oldest active instance of a subsequent Count trigger with the **Multi Activate** option using the same **Item ID**.
-If an instance of Count is spawned then activated during the same spawn, the target of this activation will not inherit remaps.
+If an instance of Count is spawned then activated during a count update, the target of this activation will not inherit remaps.

 ### Multiple Instances